Tirumalagiri

 Closeby, a small lake known as the Hasmathpet lake supplies fresh fish to the city.

 History

 Historically, Secunderabad constituted a combination of three villages namely, Tirumalagiri, Bowenpally and Marredpally.
 It has some historic buildings built during the British era like an old British Jail and a Medical college.
 Sir Ronald Ross who discovered cure for Malaria worked not far from this place at Sir Ronald Ross Institute of Parasitology.
+Originally This is base for British Army, as many buildings were constructed by British eg British Jail, Military Hospital, You could also see surrounding this area, a lot of Tamil-speaking people who have settled at Tirumalagiri, Lal Bazaar, Old Diary Farm, Kantha Basti, 108 Bazaar etc. These people were brought by British from Tamil Nadu and settled here hundreds of years back.
+These people used to work in British army, Military Hospital, and in the houses of Britishers as domestic servants.